 The senseless killing of Cecil, the nationally beloved lion in Zimbabwe by an American big-game hunter has provoked a media storm of angry protest and controversy.
+People were caring about the killing of this magnificent animal.
 Closer to home last year, Cheeky, a grizzly bear beloved by the First Nations who shared his territory, was shot and killed by an unapologetic NHL hockey star.
 This angered First Nations’ people as well as many other British Columbians.

 But the critical newspaper articles and social media frenzy in response to what has been historically a commonplace practice – i.e., hunting – indicates that these instances (and others) have awoken something in our hearts.
 Is it that the senseless killing of creatures for nothing more than the purpose of sport is beginning to make less and less sense as we grow in our understanding of the connectedness and value of all life?

 In a recent article in The Christian Science Monitor, titled “Why we no longer idolize big game hunters,” correspondent Lisa Suhay discusses an interesting book by Harvard psychologist Steven Pinker, The better angels of our nature – Why violence has declined.
 In a letter to the Monitor, Pinker points out that it was not that long ago that big-game hunters were celebrated individuals in society.
 He feels that this current trend is a growing realization that killing for fun is wrong.